It’s easy for the government to read your old emails. Why won’t the Senate fix that?

 Such exemptions typically apply to law enforcement officers who enter a private residence without a warrant to rescue someone from a fire or because they hear screams for help.

-In the digital world, law enforcement can’t just break into a third-party server provider such as Google and Facebook to get customers’ emails, even in an emergency.
+In the digital world, law enforcement can’t just break into a third-party service provider such as Google and Facebook to get customers’ emails, even in an emergency.

-The 1986 law lets them seek electronic communications without a warrant, but they need cooperation from third-party service providers like Google and Facebook, who have discretion over whether to provide a customer’s information to law enforcement in the absence of due process.
+The 1986 law lets them seek electronic communications without a warrant, but they need cooperation from third-party service providers, who have discretion over whether to provide a customer’s information to law enforcement in the absence of due process.

 The status quo is that tech companies don’t comply unless they have a good-faith belief that someone could die or be seriously harmed.
 So far, courts have generally agreed with this approach, and federal agencies testified before Congress in recent years that it is policy not to take advantage of the loophole.
 But tech companies and privacy advocates want that policy to be made law, especially now that the Trump administration is in charge.

 When Yoder’s bill passed the House earlier this month, eight law enforcement organizations representing federal, state and local prosecutors, police chiefs, directors of criminal investigative agencies, and rank and file officers, signed a letter opposing it.
-They sent it to Cornyn, Senate Majority Leader Mitch McConnell, R-Ky., and other influential lawmakers.
+They sent it to Cornyn, Senate Majority Leader Mitch McConnell, a Kentucky Republican, and other influential lawmakers.

 The law enforcement community found powerful allies in the Senate when the bill came up for consideration in the Judiciary Committee last June: Sessions and Cornyn.